B. J. Daniels (American football): Seattle Seahawks

 Daniels was claimed off waivers on October 2, 2013, by the Seattle Seahawks.

 Daniels was waived by the Seahawks on November 16, 2013.

 Daniels cleared waivers and the Seahawks signed him to the practice squad on November 18, 2013.
 On February 2, 2014, the Seahawks won Super Bowl XLVIII over the Denver Broncos.

+Daniels re-signed with Seattle on February 6, 2014.
+He was waived on August 30, and re-signed to the practice squad on September 1, 2014.

 On June 2, 2015, Seahawks offensive coordinator Darrell Bevell announced that Daniels would be making the switch to wide receiver for the 2015 season.
 Daniels was waived by the Seahawks on October 13, 2015.
 The team re-signed him two days later.
 On October 27, 2015, the Seahawks waived Daniels, but he re-signed with the team's practice squad soon after.
 On November 24, 2015, he was promoted to the active roster.
 On December 15, 2015, Daniels was waived.
 He played in six games overall for Seattle during the 2015 season, catching two passes for 18 yards on two targets while also returning one punt for seven yards and posting one solo tackle.